do-mart/gramolang/README.md

 (default), the underlying organisation's API key name (both names are stored in the wrapper class tuple `API_KEY_NAMES`) or the key value alone on the first non-commented line.
-A key file can contain keys for different APIs or these keys can be stored in different files, but a file can contain only one unnamed key value on a single line.
+A key file can contain keys for different APIs or these keys can be stored in different files.

-    # Example of value assignement in an API key file
+    # Example of an API key assignement in a file
     OpenAIWrapper=apikeyvalue

     # Using the organisation's API key name works as well
     OPENAI_API_KEY=apikeyvalue

-    # Or even the key value alone
+    # Or even the key value directly
     apikeyvalue

 Pass API key files as `APIWrapper: path` pairs in a `dict` where path is a